XnKradst/63LDMods/LDmod.md

 - **Wind Gusts**

-The `<windarea>` tag activates powerful wind gusts not unlike those seen in the Japanese version of Super Mario Bros.
+The `<airarea>` tag activates powerful wind gusts not unlike those seen in the Japanese version of Super Mario Bros.
 2 (aka Lost Levels).
 With this, you can make extremely large gaps that are only possible with the wind.

 The wind direction changes occasionally, and there's no way to disable that... *yet*.
 Also, using this function will replace one layer of some backgrounds with the floating leaves effect!
 I might find some way to fix this in the future though.